KrishJani/Landmine-risk-prediction/reland-backend/README_DATABASE.md

 2. View all confirmed events in the side panel
 3. Delete events using the "Delete" button

-## Database File Location
+## Database Configuration

-The database file (`reland.db`) is stored in the `Backend/` directory.
+The database connection is configured via the `DATABASE_URL` environment variable in the `.env` file.

 **Important:**
-- The database file should be backed up regularly
+- The database should be backed up regularly using PostgreSQL backup tools
-- To reset the database, delete `reland.db` and run `init_database.py` again
+- To reset the database, drop and recreate it, then run `init_database.py` again
-- The database is automatically created when the backend starts if it doesn't exist
+- See `README_POSTGRES.md` for detailed PostgreSQL setup instructions

 ## Data Flow